 Later, when you retire, should you choose to sell your gold back to the company, you may also be charged a buyback fee.

-So be sure to ask about the different fees associated with your account to help you compare company costs for the best price.
+So be sure to ask about the different costs associated with your account to help you compare company costs for the best value.

 Appoint a Custodian for Your IRA Account

 When you work with a gold IRA company to invest in physical gold, you will also need to appoint a custodian to manage your account for you, which is required by the IRS as part of any self-directed individual retirement account.